klusignolo/Timeclocks/README.md

 ![Timeclocks](https://i.ibb.co/W3LYwRQ/Timeclocks.gif)

+- Toggling Syncronous vs Asynchronous will allow/disallow the ability for all stopwatches to run in parallel.
+- The "Change Category" button will allow renaming of each stopwatch category.
+- Ctrl + S will allow for saving timed results into a .txt file.

 ## Building

 If you'd like to build the standalone executable, I've included the PyInstaller .spec file to accomplish that for you.
 To build a new .exe, open a command prompt window in the project directory and run the following: